josephsalmon/OrganizationFiles/tex/tex-snippets/README.md

 indicating from which type of files should it be used,
 - add snippets to a the JSON file associated to the wanted language.

+Or you can directly add the different `.code-snippets` files in the snippets directory.

 ### Activate them

 You only need to write the trigger keyword and press `Tab`.
 Each placeholder (written `${1:name}` or simply `$1` without the default text) is reached by pressing `Tab` again.
 The number is the order of visit from `1`.
 Note that `0` will always be visited last.
+If snippets induce a transformation (like replacing spaces by underscores), simply hit `Tab` again to apply it.

 If the `Tab` completion is not automatic and/or you wish to get your snippets first, add the following lines to the `settings.json` file: